LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/May/Week-of-May-13th.md

 The time on average taken by an agent to respond to consumer message from the time the agent is assigned to the conversation.

+{: .notice}
+Agent group pre filter needs to be enabled by LivePerson

 ## Support for TLS 1.2

 ### Type: New functionality